144.147 Rural hospital planning and transition grant program.

 (2) changes in service populations;

-(3) demand for ambulatory and emergency services;
+(3) availability and upgrading of ambulatory and emergency services;

 (4) the extent that the health needs of the community are not currently being met by other providers in the service area;